.avif)

 LatinxEd provided me with a boost of confidence and orgullo of being Latino educator in the South.
 The fellowship allowed me to be surrounded by like minded people driven to make an impact in our community.

-Elmer Orellana (2021 Fellow)
+Elmer Orellana (2021 Fellow), DEI Campus Recruiting Specialist

 Every Fellowship pathway is a months-long commitment — and a meaningful one.
 From your first retreat to Graduation in November, each milestone is designed to build on the last, deepening your leadership, your connections, and your impact.